rrvt/MakeApp/README.md

 ## Updates

+### Update

+A few name changes.

+### Update 11/1/22

+Added a Git ReadMe.md file to the targets.
+Updated the toolbar backgrounds for MakeApp, AppTemplate and the DialogTemplate.
+Added code to start both app types with the same position and size as when it had exited the last time.

 ### Update 10/19/22

 Discovered that toolBar.move is only useful for Dialog Apps as the Doc/View Apps have internal machinery